Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ### Content Renditions

-For those extensions and mime types that cannot be natively displayed in the browser, the Viewer will try to fetch corresponding rendition by utilising the [renditions service api](https://community.alfresco.com/docs/DOC-5879-rendition-service).
+For those extensions and mime types that cannot be natively displayed in the browser, the Viewer will try to fetch the corresponding rendition using the [renditions service api](https://community.alfresco.com/docs/DOC-5879-rendition-service).

 For the full list of supported types please refer to: [File types that support preview and thumbnail generation](http://docs.alfresco.com/5.2/references/valid-transformations-preview.html).

 ### Configuring PDF.js library

-In order to configure your webpack-enabled application with the PDF.js library please follow the next steps.
+Configure your webpack-enabled application with the PDF.js library as follows.

-Install pdfjs-dist
+1. Install pdfjs-dist

 ```sh
 npm install pdfjs-dist
 ```

-Update `vendors.ts` by appending the following:
+2. Update `vendors.ts` by appending the following code.
+This will enable the viewer component and compatibility mode for all browsers.
+It will also configure the web worker for the PDF.js library to render PDF files in the background:

 ```ts
 // PDF.js